skip to main content

 Explore healthy coping strategies that are right for you

-Phoebe Butler, Training Coordinator at BAPAM, talks about how musicians’ busy lifestyles can cause a need for a range of coping strategies and says: “Coping strategies can sound daunting or even negative, but they don't have to be!
+Phoebe Butler, Training Coordinator at BAPAM, explains that musicians’ busy lifestyles can cause a need for a range of coping strategies and says: “Coping strategies can sound daunting or even negative, but they don't have to be!
 Creating a healthy routine around work and practice can go a long way in helping you cope when things get stressful, or you're impacted by injury or illness.

 “A career as a musician can mean long or unsociable hours and touring can mean you fall out of your healthy routine.
 BAPAM is here to support musicians and performers to have healthier and more sustainable careers”.